e1093051/ip/docs/README.md

 Mark a task as done or not done.

-The command should be of the form : mark/unmark {task_index}
+The command should be of the form: mark/unmark {task_index}

 For Example: `mark 1`